mnaoumov/obsidian-fix-require-modules/README.md

 The plugin fixes that problem.

-For relative and vault-root paths, you can optionally provide the path to the current script/note, if the plugin couldn't detect it.
+For relative paths, you can optionally provide the path to the current script/note, if the plugin couldn't detect it.
 Feel free to submit an [issue](https://github.com/mnaoumov/obsidian-fix-require-modules/issues) in that case.

 ```js
 require("./some/relative/path.js", "path/to/current/script.js");